 One of the more critical installations we perform is the installation of the inboard diesel engine.
-The diesel is installed with fully adjustable flexible mounts attached to a heavily reinforced welded steel engine bed.
-This system effectively spreads the engine load over a large portion of the hull.
+The diesel is installed with fully adjustable flexible mounts attached either to a heavily reinforced fiberglass engine bed or to a rugged metal weldment, coated with corrosion resistant paint.
+This system effectively spreads the engine load over a large portion of the hull as well as providing a drip pan to keep oil out of the bilge.
+This area should be pumped out regularly being careful not to discharge oil overboard.

-The exhaust is a wet system consisting of a fiberglass muffler and heavily reinforced rubber hose.
+The exhaust is a wet system consisting of an engine water injected elbow, a waterlock muffler and heavily reinforced rubber hose.
 The main advantage of this type of exhaust system is that it allows the cooling water to cool the exhaust gasses as they leave the engine.
 This system produces a quieter sound and reduces temperatures in the engine room preventing burns and minimizes a fire hazard.

-The fuel system incorporates a custom 20 gallon aluminum fuel tank and a combination of flexible fuel lines and reinforced rubber hose.
+The fuel system incorporates a custom aluminum fuel tank and a combination of flexible fuel lines and reinforced rubber hose.
 Flexible fuel lines have been chosen as they are very easily repaired in the field should a leak develop.
 Copper fuel lines require special tools to repair which may not be available at sea.
 Every installation includes a fuel filter and another fuel filter/water separator for that extra measure of safety.

-2.7 MECHANICAL INSTALLATION
+2.8 MECHANICAL INSTALLATION

 While the carpenters are completing their joiner work, the bulk of the mechanical installations are completed.
-The water tanks are layed in place.
+The water tank mounting pans are glassed into place and the tanks installed.
 The plumbing is run to the manifold located under the galley sink and then into the respective compartments where the pumps and water heater are located.
 The heavy wiring from the engine is run up to the electrical panel.
-The lightning ground system wires are run from the areas where the chainplates will later be fitted to the external ground plate located in the bilge.
 The bonding system joining all underwater thru hulls is completed.
+Lightning ground and bonding are optional on the Typhoon and CD-22.